Suzuki Motor says it will buy back VW stake as court settles feud

 "At this valuation we're happy to continue holding," he said.
 Third Point has not disclosed the size of its Suzuki stake.
 Japanese regulation requires ownership of 5 percent or more to be declared.

-(Additional reporting by Edward Taylor and Ludwig Burger in Frankfurt and Maki Shiraki in Tokyo; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk/Ruth Pitchford)
+(Additional reporting by Edward Taylor and Ludwig Burger in Frankfurt, Maki Shiraki and Chang-Ran Kim in Tokyo; Writing by William Mallard and Lisa Twaronite; Editing by Richard Borsuk and Edwina Gibbs)